 Students must stay in uniform whenever they are on campus (including the parking lot) during a school day.
 This means arriving on campus fully in uniform and leaving campus fully in uniform (correct shoes, shirts tucked in, etc.).
 If a student is found out of compliance with the uniform policy, he/she will receive a uniform violation notice.
-Please note for every three (3) times a student is found out of compliance with the uniform policy, he/she will receive a referral.
+Please note for every three (3) times a student is found out of compliance with the uniform policy, he/she will receive a detention.

-Uniforms must be purchased exclusively from AA by either purchasing online at https://www.aauniform.com/, or by visiting the Kendall store located at 8807 SW 132nd Street, Miami, FL.
+Uniforms must be purchased exclusively from Dennis Uniform (Formerly AA uniform) by either purchasing online at www.Dennisuniform.com or by visiting the Kendall store located at 8807 SW 132nd Street, Miami, FL 33175.
+Phone: 305-254-0000